-The U.S. Attorney’s Office is looking for the rightful owner of a Jean Dubuffet painting left behind by a fleeing art swindler.
+The U.S. government is looking for the owner of a Jean Dubuffet painting left behind by a fleeing art swindler.

 Site avec 5 personnages was the property of Dubuffet’s estate before being sold to a collector in Asia in 1993.
 Records of it are scant until 1996, when it came into Cohen’s possession.
 A U.S. Attorney’s Office press release notes: “Similar paintings from this series have sold at auction in recent years for hundreds of thousands of dollars.”
 According to the artnet price database, Dubuffet’s auction record is $24.8 million, set at Christie’s in New York in 2015.

 Manhattan U.S. Attorney Geoffrey S. Berman said in a statement:

 Michel Cohen fled the United States rather than face charges that he used others’ expensive artworks to defraud his numerous victims.
 With this civil action, we ensure that a valuable painting that he left behind when he fled will end up with the rightful owner.